ibm-cloud-docs/BlockStorage/index.md

 Performance is a class of {{site.data.keyword.blockstorageshort}} that is designed to support high I/O applications with understood performance requirements that don't fit well within an Endurance tier.
 Predictable performance is achieved through the allocation of protocol-level IOPS to individual volumes.
 Various IOPS rates (100 - 48,000) can be provisioned with storage sizes that range from 20 GB to 12 TB.

 Performance for {{site.data.keyword.blockstorageshort}} is accessed and mounted through a Multipath I/O (MPIO) internet Small Computer System Interface (iSCSI) connection. {{site.data.keyword.blockstorageshort}} is typically used when the volume is accessed by a single server.
 Multiple volumes can be mounted to a host and striped together to achieve larger volumes and higher IOPS counts.
-Performance volumes can be ordered according to the sizes and IOPS rates in Table 3 for Linux, XEN, and Windows operating systems.
+Performance volumes can be ordered according to the sizes and IOPS rates in Table 3 for Linux&reg;, XEN, and Windows operating systems.

 | Size (GB) | Min IOPS | Max IOPS
 |-----|-----|-----|